Quasilinear P.D.Es, Interpolation spaces and H\"olderian mappings: Abstract results on nonlinear interpolation

 \section{\bf Abstract results on nonlinear interpolation}

 We shall need the following results concerning real interpolation with logarithm function (see \cite{EOP, GOT}).\\ Let $(X_0,||\cdot||_0),\ (X_1, ||\cdot||_1)$ be two normed spaces continuously embedded in a Hausdorff topological vector space, that is, $(X_0,X_1)$ is a compatible couple.
+For $g\in X_0+X_1,\ t>0$, we shall denote